Anishcharith/100DaysOfCode/README.md

 * Not sure if I can find 100 technical indicators :p will try my best.

 edit: (Day 50)
-Have run out of technical indicators as suspected, XD
+Have run out of technical indicators as expected, XD
 Will start coding Backtesting scripts from Day 51